 Ann’s second novel, The Promise, takes place in 1900 on Galveston Island at the time of America’s worst natural disaster.
-It was shortlisted for the Walter Scott Prize for Historical Fiction, was the first finalist for the Spur Award for Best Western Historical Fiction, and was a finalist for the Ohioana Book Award for Fiction.
+It was shortlisted for the Walter Scott Prize for Historical Fiction, was the finalist for the Spur Award for Best Western Historical Fiction, and was a finalist for the Ohioana Book Award for Fiction.

 Ann was born and raised in Kettering, Ohio, a suburb of Dayton.
 She graduated from Wright State University in Dayton with a Bachelor of Arts in Social Work and earned a Master of Arts in Sociology from the University of Houston.
 She has been a social worker in psychiatric and nursing home facilities and taught sociology at Wharton County Junior College in Texas.
 She is a member of the Texas Institute of Letters.

 Historical Novel Society